parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 11. Click **Finish** to create the Vivado project.

-    Use the Windows Explorer and look at the **{LABS}** directory.
+    Use the Windows Explorer and look at the **{TUTORIAL}** directory.
 You will find the file structure as shown below

     ```
     //File structure of created vivado project